data2viz/data2viz/Contributing.md

 ## Performances optimization

-Performance is critical in datavisualization.
+Performance is critical in data visualization.
 It allows fluid animations, a significant volume of data, etc.

 However, optimizing the performance in Data2viz project is challenging,